 Biomass stocks are key parameters in assessing the economic, conservation, and biofuel potential of land surfaces.
-Each country has its own local entities responsible for keeping up-to-date maps.
+Each country is responsible for keeping up-to-date maps.

 Biomass maps allow estimate carbon stored in different forests, with environmental consequences on climatic and non-climatic global change as a result of continued global population and economic growth and expanding land use.
 Biomass maps allow deriving carbon maps, which are key for carbon accounting, helping to provide factual ground related decision making.